danio86/My-Resume/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://danio86.github.io/coach-finder/index.html)

+## Technologies

+The website was designed with HTML, CSS, Bootstrap and jQuery.
+JavaScript was used in the backend for the APIs and in connection with Email-JS.

 ## Credits